kraused/mexico/README.md

 Relevant Publications
 =====================

-If you use the provided code for your research please consider citing the following publications:
+If you use the provided code for your research, please consider citing the following publications:

 - *Coupling Molecular Dynamics and Continua with Weak Constraints*.